Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Results and Discussions

 \section{Results and Discussions}

 We performed several experiments to assess the performance of the proposed approach.
-In this section, we first present a detailed description of the datasets used for evaluation purposes, followed by analyses of the various round of experiments in an offline, open-ended settings.
-Additionally, we demonstrate the performance of our approach in real-time through a series of robotic demonstrations.
+In this section, we first present a detailed description of the datasets used for evaluation purposes, ~{followed by analyses of the various rounds of experiments in an offline, open-ended setting}.
+Additionally, we demonstrate the performance of our approach in real time through a series of robotic demonstrations.